Eagle Scout Checklist

 - Religious involvement

 On the Eagle Scout board of review date, you should arrive at the appointed time, in full uniform (including correct uniform patches and badges and your merit badge sash).
-Bring your Scout Handbook, binder (containing an original and two copies of your eagle project and eagle application) completely filled out and signed, and the verified copy of your Scout Record.
+Bring your Scout Handbook, binder (containing an original and two copies of your eagle project, verified copy of your scout record, statement of your ambitions and life purpose, and eagle application) completely filled out and signed.

 Remember: Be relaxed, but be prepared.
 Look at the board members, speak clearly and be proud of all you have accomplished leading up to the review.
 The board may ask to speak with your parents/guardians about you so be sure and bring them with you and have them stay.
 Each review is different, but you can expect the process to take about an hour.